Optimization Problems for Machine Learning: A Survey: Linear Dimension Reduction

 \CGrev{ PCA can be used for several data analysis problems which benefit from reducing the problem dimension.
 Principal Components Regression (PCR) is a two-stage procedure that uses the first principal components as predictors for a linear regression model.
-PCR has the advantage of including less predictors than the original set and of retaining the variability of the dataset in the derived features.
+PCR has the advantage of including less predictors than the original set and at the same time retaining the variability of the dataset in the derived features.
 However, principal components might not be relevant with the response variables of the regression.

-To select principal components in regression models, the regression loss function and the PCA objective function can be combined in a single-step quadratic programming formulation~\cite{kawano2015sparse}. } Since the identification of the principal components does not require any knowledge of the response $y$, PCA can be also adopted in unsupervised learning such as in the $k$-means clustering method (see Section \ref{sec:sos-clustering}, \cite{ding2004k}).
+To select principal components in regression models, the regression loss function and the PCA objective function can be combined in a single-step quadratic programming formulation~\cite{kawano2015sparse}. } Since the identification of the principal components does not require any knowledge of the response $y$, PCA can \revtwoCGblue{also} be adopted in unsupervised learning such as in the $k$-means clustering method (see Section \ref{sec:sos-clustering}, \cite{ding2004k}).
 A known drawback of PCA is interpretability.
-To promote the sparsity of the projected components\CGrev{, and thus make them more interpretable,} \cite{CARRIZOSA2014349} \CGrev{formulates} a \CGrev{Mixed-Integer Nonlinear Programming (MINLP)} problem and shows that the level of sparsity can be imposed in the model, or alternatively, the variance of the principal components and their sparsity can be jointly maximized in a biobjective framework \cite{CARRIZOSA2014151}.
+To promote the sparsity of the projected components\CGrev{, and thus make them more interpretable,} \cite{CARRIZOSA2014349} \CGrev{formulates} a \CGrev{Mixed Integer Nonlinear Programming (MINLP)} problem and shows that the level of sparsity can be imposed in the model\revtwoCGblue{.
+Alternatively,} the variance of the principal components and their sparsity can be jointly maximized in a biobjective framework \cite{CARRIZOSA2014151}.